Xeivis/Flutter-ID-Business-App/README.md

 ~~Right now (19/03/2024) it only has a main screen that has mock data info, and it doesn't support any kind of personalitzation aside from the theme and resizing of the window.~~

-As per the Provider brach merge (21/04/2024) you can now customise every part of the main view, including texts, images and colors.
+As per the Provider branch merge (21/04/2024) you can now customise every part of the main view, including texts, images and colors.
 (Although the web version still won't let you change the image).